nicolasdeory/desktop-duplication-net/README.md

-# desktop-duplication-net
+# Desktop Duplication API for .NET Core

-Windows 8 Desktop Duplication API for C# and .NET.
+Receive desktop frame data in real time, using the Windows 8 Desktop Duplication API.

-Used to receive desktop frames in real time.

 ## How to use